purcell/emacs.d/README.md

 To install, clone this repo to `~/.emacs.d`, i.e. ensure that the `init.el` contained in this repo ends up at `~/.emacs.d/init.el`.
-Before starting up Emacs, be sure to run `git submodule update --init` to pull in the dependencies that have git repos.
-Upon starting up Emacs for the first time, further third-party packages will be automatically downloaded and installed, which may require tools such as `svn` to be on your PATH.
+Upon starting up Emacs for the first time, further third-party packages will be automatically downloaded and installed.

 ## Similar configs